twitter/opensource-website/README.md

 Aided in Alignment/layout adjustments throughout website #7
 - Fixed the home page layout to remove unneccesary spacing and remove dead links

+Implemented Add Navigation Bar to Year in Review Page #6
+- Implemented the navigation bar that is found on the other pages to be consistent with the rest of the website